-When you are finished attaching the button, slide the drop feed lever to 44 (to the right as seen from the rear of the machine) to raise the feed dogs.
+When you are finished attaching the button, slide the drop feed lever to A (to the right as seen from the rear of the machine) and turn the handwheel to raise the feed dogs.

-🥟 Memo
+🖉 Memo

 - The feed dog position switch is normally set to the right side. - The feed dogs come up when you start sewing again.